nicobenz/GameStudies-ActionRequests/README.md

 These speech acts can take the form of imperatives or commands like *Help me!* and also more indirect forms or implied requests like *I need help!* or *If someone could help me!*.
 They are like instructions given to the player rather than the players ingame character, so they are somewhat meta-narrative while still being part of the narration.

-While it is imposdible or at least too difficult to capture all kinds of implied action request speech acts using NLP tools, I came up with the following approaches to analyse at least the more obvious ones:
+While it is impossible or at least too difficult to capture all kinds of implied action request speech acts using NLP tools, I came up with the following approaches to analyse at least the more obvious ones:

 ## Possible approaches
 ### Transcript data